Black-Kamelia/Sprinkler/utils/README.md

 ### String syntax

-A string that can be interpolated is a string that contains variables, which are delimited by `{}`.
-The name of the variable is the content of the braces and must be an alphanumeric string identifier that can contain underscores and dashes. `"Hello {name}, I'm {my-name} and I'm {my_age} years old."` is a valid string that contains 3 variables.

-Any opened brace must be closed, and opening braces can be escaped using a backslash (`\{`).
-For example, the string `"Hello {name"` is invalid but `"Hello \{name"` is valid because the opening brace is escaped.
+Strings that are valid for interpolation are defined as follows:
+- String may contain zero, one or more variables delimited by curly braces (`{}`) ;
+- Variable names must only contain alphanumeric characters, underscores (`_`) and dashes (`-`) ;
+- Escaping of curly braces is possible using a backslash (`\ `), and only the opening curly brace (`{`) needs to be escaped ;
+- Any non-escaped curly brace is considered the start of a variable and must be closed before the end of the string ;
+- If a variable name is empty, the variable is resolved by using the count of variables encountered so far.
+The first variable has index 0, the second index 1, and so on.
+Note that even variables with a non-empty name are also counted (e.g. in `"Hello {name}, I'm {}"`, the `{}` has the index 1 because the variable `name` is counted).

+Here are a few examples of valid strings:
+- `"Hello {Name}, I'm {my-NAME} and I'm {myAge} years old."`
+- `"I like {0} and {1}."`
+- `"I ate \{"`
+- `"{} or {} ?"`
+- `"See you next {time_unit}, at {}."`

-Failure to respect these rules will result in an exception being thrown.
+Failure to respect the previously defined rules will result in an exception being thrown.

 ### Interpolation

 To interpolate a string, one must use the `interpolate` extension function on a `String`.
 It exists in several variants.
+The strings to interpolate must respect the previously defined syntax, as well a different one depending on the variant.

 The first ones are `interpolate(vararg args: Pair<String, Any>)` and `interpolate(args: Map<String, Any>)`.
 They take a list of pairs of variable names associated with their values or a map with the same semantics.
 The variable names must